+Energy Risk

+Management has

+developed and

+implemented business

+processes that provide

+independent oversight

-Energy Risk Management has developed and implemented business processes that provide oversight of the execution of wholesale trading activities.
+of the execution of

-Energy Risk Management staff has a systematic process for monitoring and reporting risks through daily, weekly and monthly credit and hedging reports.
+wholesale trading

+activities.

+Energy Risk

+Management staff

+has systematic

+processes for

+monitoring and

+reporting risks

+through daily,

+weekly and monthly

+credit and market

+activity reports.